cognitedata/edge-extractor/README.md

 Encryption and decryption is done using AES-256 algorithm with 32 bytes long key.
 The key is set during build time but can be changed by setting `EDGE_EXT_SECRET_KEY` environment variable.

 The service also can fetch secrets from environment variables.
 The name of the environment variable must match the name of the secret in config file.
-Example : a secret can be set as environment variable `CDF_CLIENT_SECRET` and the service will fetch the value from environment variable , in config file it should be referenced  `"Secret": "cdf_client_secret"` or `"Password": "CDF_CLIENT_SECRET"`
+Example : a secret can be set as environment variable `CDF_CLIENT_SECRET` and the service will fetch the value from environment variable , in config file it should be referenced  `"Secret": "cdf_client_secret"` or `"Password": "NAME_OF_ENV_VAR_THAT_STORES_SECRET"`

 The service provides convenient way to encrypt all secrets in config file using CLI command `edge-extractor --op encrypt_config`.
 The command will generate new config file with encrypted secrets and save it to `config_encrypted.json` file.